Groestlcoin/zap-desktop/docs/CONFIG.md

   Defines config overrides to be applied for specific `NODE_ENV` values.

 - **local.js**
   Defines config overrides applied to all environments and builds.
-This file is excluded from git so you will need to create the file yourself. _It is recommended to use this file to make temporary changes when developing or testing Zap._
+This file is excluded from git so you will need to create the file yourself. _It is recommended to use this file to make temporary changes when developing or testing ZAP GRS._

 - **custom-environment-variables.json**
   Defines a mapping between environment variables and config values.